microsoft/pxt-arcade/docs/hardware/adding.md

 We currently support two hardware variants which match these criteria:
 * **D51** based on Microchip **ATSAMD51G19A** (Cortex M4F, 192kB of RAM, 512kB of flash, 120MHz)
-* **F401** based on ST Micro **STM32F401RE** (Cortex M4F, 96kB of RAM, 512kB of flash, 84MHz)
+* **F4** (formely F401) based on one of the ST Micro **STM32F4xx** chips:
+  * **STM32F401xE** (Cortex M4F, 96kB of RAM, 512kB of flash, 84MHz)
+  * **STM32F411xE** (Cortex M4F, 128kB of RAM, 512kB of flash, 96MHz)
+  * **STM32F412xE** (Cortex M4F, 128kB of RAM, 512kB of flash, 96MHz)
+  * **STM32F412xG** (Cortex M4F, 256kB of RAM, 1024kB of flash, 96MHz)

+The STM32F41x are listed at 100MHz, but to support USB we need to run them at 96MHz.
+We support 48 pin as well as larger packages.
+Only STM32F412 in 64 pin and larger packages supports parallel screen interface, which is required if you want to use ILI9341 320x240 screen.

 Additionally, we're considering adding the following in the future:
 * **N840** based on Nordic **NRF52840** (Cortex M4F, 256kB of RAM, 1024kB of flash, 64MHz)

 Other choices are possible, and we would love to hear your feedback.
-We recommend D51 unless there are good reasons to go with F401 (price, etc.), since it's faster and has more memory.

 Other than the MCU the two variants contain the same components (with optional variations in the power supply).

 * 160x128 color TFT screen based on ST7735 or ILI9163C controller chip in SPI version
-  - we skip using 8 bottom rows of the screen to upscaling to 320x240 in future
+  - we skip using 8 bottom rows of the screen to upscaling to 320x240
+* alternatively, 320x240 color TFT screen based on ILI9341 controller chip in 8 bit parallel version (not SPI!); this requires STM32F412RE or better and is not implemented yet
 * 6 buttons, for directions, A, and B
 * 2 buttons for reset and menu
 * female microUSB connector for power and UF2 programming